Financial District locality overview

 Newer tower fronts can feel safe simply because the home still feels fresh and not fully lived into yet, even while the balcony is already being used every day.

-A balcony safety net helps secure that new high-rise front for children, pets, and daily use without making the balcony feel heavier or less premium.
+A balcony safety net helps secure that new high-rise front for children, pets, and daily use without making the balcony feel heavier or less well-finished.

-Financial District responds best to new-tower language that sounds honest about delay and everyday use, not vague premium-area copy.
+Financial District responds right to new-tower language that sounds honest about delay and everyday use, not vague well-finished-area copy.

 The stronger local fit here usually lands before the family fully normalizes the balcony and before the new-home delay turns into a habit.